rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 ### Terminology and syntax

 Is there a better name for default elision?
 Default propagation?
 Default inheritance?
 Is there a better syntax than `A=_`?

-### Hazard to improvements to type checking

-Applying fallback seems natural when it's run at the very end of type checking, where you would get the error "type annotation needed".
-However type checking sometimes needs eagerly resolve a type, infamously in method calls, leading to the error "type must be known in this context".
-Applying fallback there maybe a hazard to a future where no longer need to eagerly resolve types.

 ### Interaction with specialization